alissatroiano/Dash/README.md

 As the Milestone 3 Project for [Code Institute's](https://codeinstitute.net/) Data-Centric Development portion of the Full Stack Developer Program, this project was built with HTML, CSS, JavaScript, jQuery, Python, Flask, and MongoDB.

 Dash's target market is comprised of men & women, ages 24 - 39, that wish to find and share recipes.
 To become a contributor or editor on Dash, a user must first create an account.
-Creating an account is quick, easy and free.
-Once an account has been created, a user may login to create new recipes or edit any of the recipes on Dash.
+Creating an account is quick, easy, and free.
+Once an account has been created, a user may log in to create new recipes or edit any of the recipes on Dash.

 ### User Stories